birdnet-team/birdnetR/README.md

 ## Example use

-Here's a simple example of how to use this package to predict bird species from an audio file:
+This is a simple example using the `tflite` BirdNET model to predict species in an audio file.

 ```r
 # Load the package